JTarball/hyroxwebsite/site/content/post/tips-and-tricks-per-station.md

 **Technique Experimentation:**

-* **There are three main techniques:**
+There are three main techniques:
 * Straight Arms
 * Armpit
 * Bent Arm

-* Experiment with different leg strides and breaks to find the optimal
+Experiment with different leg strides and breaks to find the optimal:

-  * Too long breaks will take too long
+  * Too long breaks and you will ruin your time
+  * Too short and you could redline your heart rate

 **Race Day Tips:**